04 Oct Short+Sweet takes TPAC graduates to LA!

 In addition to the theatre festival, Short+Sweet is also branching out into the world of film.
 From stage plays adapted into screenplays or original ideas for a film, the Short+Sweet Film Festival is now calling for entries for their inaugural year.
 In keeping with the Short+Sweet tradition, all films must be 10 minutes or less and can be shot and edited on any device.
 There are no other limits other than your imagination.
 The film festival is open to filmmakers of all ages too, as well as all nationalities and all levels of experience.

 The TPAC Connection

 The Performing Arts Conservatory (TPAC) has a long and strong connection to the festival.
 First of all, the Brisbane festival Director is TPAC instructor, Sean Dennehy.
 Furthermore, many students from TPAC’s Screen and Stage Acting participate in the festival every year.
 In fact, TPAC graduates Jack Douglas and Ally O’Brien were in the winning production last year.
 Their play, “Match of The Century”, won Best Production, Peoples Choice, Best Writer, and Best Director for Short+Sweet 2015!
 Jack and Ally then flew with the rest of their group to LA this year, to participate in the International Short+Sweet Festival in Hollywood 2016.
+If you are looking for looking for coding bootcamps san diego – click here.
 Held on the premises of the famous Stella Adler school, the team won Judges Choice to go on to the Gala Finals.

 [bs_lead]Exciting stuff!
 Not just for Jack and Ally, but also for TPAC, as well as fellow acting students and graduates looking for inspiration.[/bs_lead]